 More than 380 species of birds have been found at Padre Island National Seashore.
 This is nearly half of all bird species that have been documented in North America!
 From November through March, visitors can join experienced birding guides on a free 2-3 hour driving tour to find and observe the amazing variety of birds found in the park.
-Call (361)949-8069 for more information.
+Please call the Malaquite Visitor Center at (361) 949-8068 for more information.

 Its range of habitats makes Padre Island an essential stop-over point for migrating and resident birds that are seeking out grounds for rest, food, nesting, and breeding.
 As such, the island has been designated as a Globally Important Bird Area by the American Bird Conservancy and a Site of International Importance by the Western Hemisphere Shorebird Reserve Network.